prabhu-sunderaraman/full-stack-2024/backend/backend_discussions.md

 * Kafka maintains the offset of every consumer group; It makes sure that every message is delivered only once
 * You can multiple consumers belonging to the same consumer id; and only one of them is going to be active (**when partition count is 1**)

+* Partition helps you distribute the processing of messages in a topic
+* Each topic needs to specify a partition count during creation (cannot alter the partition after you create the topic)
+* number of partitions is directly proportional to the cost
+* Consumer group is linked with partitions
+* If you want to scale up your consumer applications, you need to be aware of the partition count
+* If you have 3 partitions, 3 or less number of consumers is adequate. more than 3, you are wasting your resources
+* If you have 100 partitions, you can have 100 consumer instances and not more